 Erected 2008 by The Lincoln-Douglas Society, The Freeport/Stephenson County Convention and Visitors Bureau, and the Illinois State Historical Society.

 Location.
 42° 16.608′ N, 89° 31.341′ W. Marker is near Freeport, Illinois, in Stephenson County.
 Marker is at the intersection of U.S. 20 and Browns Mill Road, on the right when traveling west on U.S. 20.
+Marker is located in the parking lot of the Freeport/Stephenson County Convention and Visitors Bureau.
 Touch for map.
-Marker is located in the parking lot of the Freeport/Stephenson County Convention and Visitors Bureau.
 Marker is at or near this postal address: 4596 US-20, Freeport IL 61032, United States of America.
+Touch for directions.